 - Starting with one end of the cut wire, twist one layer of wire over the other.
 This will join the two loops together so they don’t split apart.

 - Continue twisting the wire around itself to bind the two circles together.

 - Once you’ve twisted the loose wire around the whole circle, use the multitool or pliers to bend in the sharp ends of the wire so they don’t stick out.

 How to make a minimalist wreath with fresh greenery?

 - Gloves and an apron can be handy when working with fresh greenery, as the foliage can leave sap on your hands and clothes.

-- Cut small sprigs of greenery using the floral scissors or pruning shears.
-For these wreaths the sprigs should be between 10-20 cm long (4-8″).
+- Cut small sprigs of greenery using floral scissors or pruning shears.
+For these wreaths, the sprigs should be between 10-20 cm long (4-8″).
 Sprigs that measure about the length of your hand will do just fine.

 - Remove the needles/leaves off the bottom few centimetres (about one inch) of each sprig.